Antoinebr/vueJs-todo-mvc/README.md

 ## Webpack

-If the project will go in a directory in production edit the wbepackconfig
+If the project will go in a directory in production edit the webpackconfig

 ```JavaScript
 module.exports = {